The Expert Guide to Buying Amazon Lightning Deals

 Shopping on Amazon can be an overwhelming experience if you don't know exactly what you're looking for.
 However, one area that's worth browsing is the Today's Deals section of the website.
 That's where the Lightning Deals live, and you might be surprised at the kinds of offers you can find on any given day.
-You don't have to wait for massive holidays like Prime Day and Black Friday to score incredible savings.
+You definitely don't have to wait for massive shopping holidays like Prime Day and Black Friday to score incredible savings.

 Your Guide to Amazon Lightning Deals

 Amazon Lightning Deals are limited-time promotions that are further limited to one per customer.
 The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out — whichever comes first.

 SEE ALSO: When Is Prime Day?
 Here's Everything You Need to Know

 Lightning Deals are available throughout the site, but an easy way to check them out is to head to the Today's Deals section.
 Under the "Deal type" filter, you should be able to select "Lightning deal," and that option narrows down the offers on the page to Lightning Deals.
 You can also find Lightning Deals on the Prime Day page during that big event.

 How Do Amazon Lightning Deals Work?

 Lightning Deals have a particular start time and are available only one per customer, until the promotion period ends — they often last for 4-12 hours — or or all the deals get claimed.
 When you add one to your cart, you have 15 minutes to complete your order to redeem the discount.
 If you don't check out in time, the discount expires and another shopper gets a chance to claim the deal.

 But what if you want to shop multiple Lightning Deals?
 This is where planning ahead pays off.
 To ensure you don't miss an offer you're interested in, you can begin watching a deal up to 24 hours ahead of time.
 (We'll talk more about watching deals in a bit!)